 - Market entry barrier: minimize the market entry barriers by focusing on a solution that has limited technical and business complexity; - Scalability: the number of participating assets to the aFRR market may potentially increase significantly.
 Therefore Elia and the DSOs believe that the set-up of the expost data exchange should be scalable and henceforth future proof; - Data-integrity: guarantee the accuracy and completeness of the parameters per delivery point necessary for the settlement of the aFRR service, incl.
-ToE when applicable; - Data-authenticity: guarantee that the data is authentic and has not been manipulated by any market actor; - Cost/complexity: trade-off between benefits and costs, considering the relatively small asset size.
+ToE when applicable; - Data-authenticity: ensure that the data is authentic and reduce at its maximum the risk of manipulation of the data by any market;